© 2024 All Rights reserved WUSF

 WUSF is part of the Florida Public Radio Emergency Network, which provides up-to-the minute weather and news reports during severe weather events on radio, online and on social media for 13 Florida Public Media stations.
 It’s available on WUSF 89.7 FM, online at WUSF.org and through the free Florida Storms app, which provides geotargeted live forecasts, information about evacuation routes and shelters, and live local radio streams.

-Helene is expected to grow in size and strength.
+Helene is expected to grow in size and strength before making landfall.
 Here is what you need to know to prepare for the system as it rapidly approaches Florida.

-Nearly the entire state of Florida is under a state of emergency after new predictions came out from the National Hurricane Center.
-Helene is forecast to not only be a major hurricane at landfall in the Big Bend of Florida, but Helene is also expected to grow in geographically size meaning it will impact more Florida over the next 48-72 hours.
+Nearly the entire state of Florida is under a state of emergency after the National Hurricane Center updated the forecast Tuesday afternoon.
+Helene is forecast to be a major hurricane when it makes landfall near the Big Bend late Thursday.
+Helene is also expected to grow in size and scope.
+Tropical storm force winds extend almost 200 miles from the center.
+That means more parts of Florida will be impacted over the next 48-72 hours.

-The earliest storm-force winds arrival time for Helene, according to the NHC, is Wednesday morning for the Keys, Wednesday evening for southwest Florida, and Thursday morning for the northern Gulf Coast.
+According to the National Hurricane Center, the earliest storm-force winds will arrive Wednesday morning for the Keys, Wednesday evening for southwest Florida, and Thursday morning for the northern Gulf Coast.

-State officials say now is the time to review your hurricane plan and make sure that you are executing your hurricane preparedness plan.
-You have gas tanks filled, water, non-perishable food that will last you, particularly when you have power outages.
-Make sure to clear up any loose objects in your yard that could become a flying object in strong winds.
-Know your evacuation zone.
+State officials say there isn't much time left to prepare for the storm.
+They are urging residents to review hurricane plans and evacuation routes, if needed.
+Make sure gas tanks are filled, you have plenty of water, and non-perishable food that will last you several days without power.
+Also make sure to clean up any loose objects in your yard that could become flying objects in strong winds.

 Leslie Chapman Henderson, the CEO of FLASH (Federal Alliance for Safe Homes) has some great advice for Floridians in the coming days.

-The state of emergency activates government agencies to address power outages, blocked roads, and reduced access to health services.
-That includes calling up the Florida National Guard as needed.
+When Florida is under a state of emergency, that activates government agencies to address power outages, blocked roads, and reduced access to health services quicker and more efficiently.
+It also includes calling up the Florida National Guard as needed.

-Counties under a state of emergency are eligible for increased access to services, including prescription refills up to 30 days early, shelters at public facilities, and more.
+Counties under a state of emergency are eligible for increased access to services such as fulfilling prescription refills earlier and access to public shelters.

-If you live in a flood prone area and are worried about flooding and/or storm surge, counties that are under a state of emergency have sandbags available to residents.
+If you live in a flood prone area and are worried about flooding and/or storm surge, counties that are under a state of emergency have free sandbags available to use.
 Check with your local municipality for more information on where to get them.
-You can also click this link from Florida’s Division of Emergency management to get more info on how to prepare in the coming days: https://www.floridadisaster.org/Updates
+You can also click this link from Florida’s Division of Emergency management to get more info on how to prepare for the storm in the coming days:

-To make sure your hurricane kit is stocked and ready to go with essentials, check out our article and video here:
+To make sure your hurricane kit is stocked and ready to go with essentials, read our article and watch our video here:

 You Count on Us, We Count on You: Donate to WUSF to support free, accessible journalism for yourself and the community.